Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/task-manager-performance.png" alt="">

 As seen in the visual, we can see when the CPU is performing operations in User Mode vs Kernel Mode.
-You're able to see this graph layout by right-clicking in the graph and selecting `Show kernel times`.
+You're able to see this graph layout by right-clicking in the graph and selecting `'Show kernel times'`.

 Processes
 ---